Webcomic / Zebra Girl

 - Sandra does this to her entire town once she fully embraces her demon nature.
 Things get really serious when you realize that she imprisons and tortures (at least, mentally) Sam.

-- Once being turned back (temporarily) into an human again, Sandra steals Mabel's thimble from her, just because she can.
+- After being turned back (temporarily) into an human again, Sandra steals Mabel's thimble from her, just because she can.
 However, this time, she takes pity on Mabel and gives it back.
 This is the first sign of humanity she has showed in months.

 - Knight in Sour Armor: Sam.